-Having obtained his first degree from Oxford University, Ian Salisbury worked for several years in industry, also running a horticultural smallholding in the midlands, and occasionally designing and building for himself, his family and friends.
+Having obtained his first degree from Oxford University, Ian Salisbury worked for several years in the commodities market, also running a horticultural smallholding in the midlands, and occasionally designing and building for himself, his family and friends.
 He obtained his architectural qualifications in his early thirties, training and qualifying concurrently in law.

-During the latter part of his architectural training he was employed in local government, his last appointment before qualifying being the Head of Architecture at the Royal Borough of Windsor and Maidenhead.
+During the latter part of his professional training he was employed in local government, his last appointment before qualifying being the Head of Architecture at the Royal Borough of Windsor and Maidenhead.

-In 1985, with Robert Maguire he opened an office in Oxford for the design practice of Maguire and Murray, then setting up and accepting directorships of Maguire & Co and Maguire & Co International.
+In 1985 he opened an office in Oxford for the design practice of Maguire and Murray, then setting up and accepting the directorship of Maguire & Co and Maguire & Co International.

 In 1990, with Paul Hyett and Adam Whiteley he founded Hyett Salisbury Whiteley in London and Oxford.
 In 2000, when that firm was bought up by a larger firm from the north-east, he opened his own consultancy practice in Oxford.

 During his career as an architect Ian Salisbury has had responsibility as design project leader and contract administrator for a wide variety of building types, with particular experience in higher education, schools, commercial, ecclesiastical and residential buildings.
-He developed his interest in conservation practice during 10 years when he was the College Architect for Pembroke College, Oxford University.
-Since 2000 he has been the Cathedral Architect at Leicester where he has overseen major repairs and where he is now advising on the re-ordering of the cathedral following the re-interment of the remains of King Richard III and the making of a new landscape for the precinct gardens.
+He developed his interest in conservation practice over 10 years when he was the College Architect for Pembroke College, Oxford University.
+Then, from 2000 until 2023, he was the Cathedral Architect at Leicester where he has overseen several major repair schemes, the re-ordering of the cathedral following the re-interment of the remains of King Richard III, and the making of a new landscape for the precinct gardens.

 Ian Salisbury’s parallel practice has been as a consultant advising on dispute avoidance and resolution, acting as a chartered arbitrator, mediator, expert witness and adjudicator.
-Significant public consultancy appointments have been Heathrow T5 and London 2012.
+Significant public consultancy appointments have included Heathrow Terminal 5 and the London Olympics.

 Ian Salisbury has contributed to his two professions by serving as the Honorary Secretary of the RIBA, as Trustee of the British Architectural Library, as Director of the Construction Industry Council, and as a member of the Architects Registration Board.
-He is currently serving as the Honorary Treasurer of the Cathedral Architects Association and is a Past President of the Society of Construction Arbitrators.
+He is a Past President of the Society of Construction Arbitrators and has served as the Honorary Treasurer of the Cathedral Architects Association.
 He is a senior member of Pembroke College, Oxford and is an occasional lecturer and examiner at Cambridge University.